Remains of a Crusader and Mameluke period fortress, located on a hill at the side of ancient roads.

 The Crusaders (1099-1291 AD) protected their pilgrimage route from Acre to Jerusalem with a series of forts and police stations.
 This site, named by the Crusaders as “Caco” (or “Chaco”, “Caccho”) was one of these fortresses.
-The fortress was built in the beginning of the 12th C. It was first mentioned in Crusaders texts in 1123.
+The fortress was built in the beginning of the 12th Century.
+It was first mentioned in Crusaders texts in 1123.
 Since it was a gateway along the main north-south road, the fortress had a strategic military importance.
 This important minor town also served the caravans, supplying water shelter and food.
 Caco was inhabited by Syrian Christians, Frankish Knights and other settlers.

 The Crusaders town was controlled by the Crusaders lords of Caesarea.
 These knights were of the Templar order, a military-religious organization which was established in 1118, naming their organization after the temple: the guards of the temple.
 Their task, as defined by the pope, was to protect the pilgrims and patients that visited the Holy Land.